romanpauk/dingo/test/matrix/README.md

 `resolve_concrete_runtime_runtime_container.cpp`.
 The split keeps translation units tied to matrix meaning instead of arbitrary shard numbers, while limiting the amount of template-heavy container code compiled by one compiler process.

+## Generated Codegen Probes

+The code-size probes use the same row model as the generated matrix tests.
+`test/matrix/generate_probes.py` selects named rows from `generate_rows()` and
+emits:

+- a probe source file from `test/matrix/templates/probes.cpp.j2`
+- a Python expectations file from `test/matrix/templates/probe_expectations.py.j2`

+Probe definitions live in `test/matrix/probe_config.py`.
+Each definition names the feature, registration mode, scope, stored type, exposed type, resolved type, and container shape it wants from the matrix.
+The generator then reuses the matrix registration plan for that row instead of maintaining separate hand-written registration code.

+The lit test `test/lit/codegen-static-probes.cpp` generates the probe source at test time, compiles it, and checks the resulting symbols with:

+- `test/lit/check_codegen_probe_sizes.py`
+- `test/lit/check_codegen_probe_instructions.py`

+The expectations are generated with the probe source so symbol names, size limits, instruction checks, and runtime-vs-static comparisons stay attached to the same selected matrix rows.